Footleg/pygame-controller/examples/README.md

 ## Pimoroni Blinkt

 [BlinktController.py](/examples/Blinkt/BlinktController.py) This module demonstrates how different controls on a game controller can be interfaced to your code using PygameController and the 8 RGB LED Blinkt add-on.
 It includes an example of an initialise callback function which indicates when the program is waiting for a bluetooth controller to be paired, when a supported controller is successfully detected, and when no supported controller is found.
 This initialise method is reused in some of the robot examples where a Blinkt is attached for feedback in addition to a robot controller HAT.
+This module also includes a method to display the IP address of a Raspberry Pi on the Blinkt, for when no monitor is connected and you want to VNC onto to Pi.

 ## 4tronix Picon Zero robot controller pHAT